 Since then I've taken chunks of time (between 4wks and 6 months) out of my jobs to continue drifting around on travels.
 Despite what your employers and particularly US culture will tell you, this *does not* set back your career.
 Having space and time to think about your work and priorities tends to help you focus on what really matters.
 And also to have the confidence to change direction when you need to.
 Now I work at WorldNomads and my travel experience is actually a job requirement... who'd have thought that such things were possible when I was only 19 :-D

 Keep dreaming!
 And - here's the tip - put a date in your diary when you'll go - somewhere, anywhere.
-Even if you don't know how to afford it, take time off etc etc. It's amazing how all these barriers disappear once you focus on that big red circle in the diary. over 6 years ago
+Even if you don't know how to afford it, take time off etc etc. It's amazing how all these barriers disappear once you focus on that big red circle in the diary. almost 7 years ago

 I challenge myself constantly stepping out of my comfort zone.
 For me traveling is more than just seeing countless tourist attractions.
 It is an opportunity to immerse in culture, learn foreign languages and absorb information around me.
 It is important for my personal growth and development.
-Read more: http://dromoman.com/en/about over 2 years agoAnswered by DromoWoMan via WorldNomads.com
+Read more: http://dromoman.com/en/about almost 3 years agoAnswered by DromoWoMan via WorldNomads.com